Manoj-hc/spacex-dashboard/README.md

 4. Enjoy!

-## Alternatively use this link to view the project online.
+## Use this link to view the project online.
 [SpaceX Dashboard](https://spacex-dashboard.netlify.app/)